atakanaltok/awesome-useful-websites/README.md

 - <https://klavier.ai/> - Do Q&A with ChatGPT on web pages and docs you choose
 - <https://promptperfect.jina.ai/> - Cutting-edge prompt optimizer designed for large language models (LLMs), large models (LMs) and LMOps
+- <https://doublespeak.chat/#/handbook> - Empirical, non-academic, and practical guide to LLM hacking
+- <https://www.warpsound.ai/> - Create high-quality generative AI music in seconds with just prompts
+- <https://aivalley.ai/> - The Latest Source of AI Tools & Prompts
+- <https://www.bardeen.ai/> - Automate manual work and tasks with  AI without any code in minutes
+- <https://speechify.com/> - Power through docs, articles, PDFs, email — anything you read — by listening with our leading AI text to speech reader
+- <https://www.humata.ai/> - Upload any PDF or document and get answers from it in seconds

 ## Web Development